CPTPP partner: New Zealand

-- New commitments on the temporary entry of business people will make it easier for Canadian businesses to temporarily move certain categories of Canadian business people to temporarily work in New Zealand, including business visitors, installers, servicers, and intra-corporate transferees.
+- New commitments on the temporary entry of business people make it easier for Canadian businesses to temporarily move certain categories of Canadian business people to temporarily work in New Zealand, including business visitors, installers, servicers, and intra-corporate transferees.

 - The CPTPP provides robust and enforceable provisions on labour and environment